cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/05_configuration.md

 You will note that there is a `demoanalyzer_cfi.py` in there.
 We will not pay attention to this file now, but it instructive to point out that the `_cfg` and `_cfi` descriptors are meaningful.
 While the former one defines a top level configuration, the latter works more like a *module initialization* file.
 There are also `_cff` files which bear pieces of configuration and so they are dubbed *config fragments*.
 You can read a bit more about it in [this subsection](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookConfigFileIntro#PythonConfigExamples) of the Workbook.

 Ok, so the file we will play around with is just the `Demo/DemoAnalyzer/demoanalyzer_cfg.py`.
-Let's take a look with `nano` or `vi` ([here](https://www.thegeekdiary.com/basic-vi-commands-cheat-sheet/) you can find a good cheatsheet for that editor):
+Let's take a look with the `nano` editor:
 ~~~
-vi Demo/DemoAnalyzer/demoanalyzer_cfg.py
+nano Demo/DemoAnalyzer/demoanalyzer_cfg.py
 ~~~
 {: .language-bash}